goodyweb/goodypay-calculator/README.md

+# PayMongo pricing calculator for PHP

-# Table of Contents
+## Table of Contents
 1. [Features](#Features)
 2. [Installation](#Installation)
 3. [Requirements](#Requirements)
 4. [Guide](#Guide)
     1. [Using GoodyPayCalculator Class](#Class)
     2. [For direct use using the static method](#Method)

-# PayMongo pricing calculator for PHP

 ## Features<a name="Features"></a>